-1. The Contractor shall notify all providers of emergency services by phone daily of the area to be tested the next day of work.
+1. The Contractor shall notify all providers of emergency services the day before any area to be smoke tested by phone.
 Notification shall be 24 hours in advance of the testing.

-Providers of emergency services shall include the police, fire and medevac agencies which serve the area being smoke tested.
+Providers of emergency services shall include the police, fire and medevac agencies.